Leonard-P/Catlab/README.md

 # How to use the model
 ## Python
-To calculate the feature vector of a single image, use the function calculate_single_image_vector(img) in useful_functions.py or run it from the terminal:
+To calculate the feature vector of a single image, use the function calculate_single_image_vector(img) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -s --img

-To classify wether two images show the same cat, use the function classify_image_pair(img_pair) in useful_functions.py or run it from the terminal:
+To classify wether two images show the same cat, use the function classify_image_pair(img_pair) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -c --img1 --img2

-To calculate the vector distance of two cat images, use the function calculate_vector_distance(img_pair) in useful_functions.py or run it from the terminal:
+To calculate the vector distance of two cat images, use the function calculate_vector_distance(img_pair) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -d --img1 --img2

 ## C / java-script / whatever
-To calculate the feature vector of a single image, use the function calculate_single_image_vector(img) in useful_functions.py or run it from the terminal:
+To calculate the feature vector of a single image, use the function calculate_single_image_vector(img) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -s --img

-To classify wether two images show the same cat, use the function classify_image_pair(img_pair) in useful_functions.py or run it from the terminal:
+To classify wether two images show the same cat, use the function classify_image_pair(img_pair) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -c --img1 --img2

-To calculate the vector distance of two cat images, use the function calculate_vector_distance(img_pair) in useful_functions.py or run it from the terminal:
+To calculate the vector distance of two cat images, use the function calculate_vector_distance(img_pair) in useful_functions.py or run it from the terminal:<br>
 $ python useful_functions.py -d --img1 --img2

 # Evaluation